dcstagg/letterboxd-connect/README.md

 3. Choose between card view (with posters) or list view
 4. Publish your page or post

-## FAQ
+== Frequently Asked Questions ==

-**Q: How many films can I import?**
+= How many films can I import? =
-A: The plugin can handle your entire Letterboxd diary.
-Import limitations are based on your server resources and WordPress configuration.
+The plugin can handle your entire Letterboxd diary.
+Imports are batched, so limitations are based on your server resources and WordPress configuration.

-**Q: Do I need a TMDB API key?**
+= Do I need a TMDB API key? =
-A: No, but it's highly recommended.
+No, but it's highly recommended.
 Without it, you'll miss additional metadata like posters and director information.

-**Q: How often should I schedule imports?**
+= How often should I schedule imports? =
-A: This depends on how frequently you log films on Letterboxd.
+This depends on how frequently you log films on Letterboxd.
 Daily imports work well for most users.

-**Q: Can I import films from a specific date?**
+= Can I import films from a specific date? =
-A: Yes, you can set a start date in the plugin settings to limit which films are imported.
+Yes, you can set a start date in the plugin settings to limit which films are imported.

-## Troubleshooting
+== Troubleshooting ==

 **Import Issues**
 - Verify your Letterboxd username is correct